The dirty truth about dust

 This is currently being investigated in several studies at Karolinska Institutet, among them a project in which dust in preschools is being analysed.
 The confirmed health effects are even greater when it comes to dust outdoors.
 However, as opposed to dusty occupations, where a few individuals have a markedly increased risk of becoming ill, dusty cities lead to a fairly small increase in various health risks, but for a large number of people.

 “For an individual, the increase in risk is not particularly large.
-But when looking at the entire population, particles in the air cause many premature deaths each year,” says Tom Bellander, professor of environmental epidemiology at the Institute for Environmental Medicine, Karolinska Institutet.
+But when looking at the entire population, particles in the air cause many premature deaths each year,” says Tom Bellander, professor of environmental epidemiology at the Institute of Environmental Medicine, Karolinska Institutet.

 In spring, cities become particularly dusty as the streets dry out and the particles that have been stored by damp roads over winter are stirred up into the air.
 Small particles from combustion are generally regarded as having the most serious health effects.
 In recent years, however, the perception that larger particles, such as those that arise when studded tires wear the road, would at worst be an irritant, has been re-evaluated.
 “We know now, from studies of environments in which sand from the Sahara often blows in, that larger particles also contribute to increased mortality,” says Tom Bellander.

 According to Tom Bellander, it is generally very difficult to determine what makes a particular particle harmful and to measure exactly which particles are responsible for the detrimental health effects.
 The guidelines that are used to regulate particle levels in the air focus on the particles' size.
 The World Health Organisation's guidelines state, for example, that the air should not contain more than 10 micrograms per cubic metre of particles that are up to 2.5 micrometres in size in the long term.
-There are also statutory standards for these and for somewhat larger particles.
-But Tom Bellander believes that a major deficiency with the guidelines is that they do not take greater account of the shape, origin and chemical properties of the particles.
-Quite simply, we do not know enough to enable this.

 At the political level, Tom Bellander believes that there is a lot to do if we are to reduce the level of particles in the air.
 The goal should be to reduce emissions and move them from environments in which people live.
 As an individual, there is not much you can do aside from living in a place that is as clean as possible.